A Q&A WITH ABBY

 When you’re thinking about community-style and suite-style, you also have to think about the genders on the floor.
 If you’re going to live in an older building, it’s going to be single gender floors.
 You need to know if that’s something you do or don’t want.
 All suite-style floors are co-ed.
 There are some co-ed community floors in Laurel Village that have two bathrooms on the floor.

 Do suite-style rooms fill up more quickly than community-style?

-Oh yea, definitely.
-Except for Allison Hall because it’s so close to the business school — it’s desired for the location.
-The earlier you fill out your housing application the better if you want suite-style.
+Oh yeah, definitely (except for Allison Hall; because it’s so close to the business school, it’s desired for the location).
+If you want suite-style, the earlier you fill out your housing application, the better.

 What’s the best way to find a roommate — what do you recommend?

-A lot of my residents used RoomSync.
-It’s a really good program and can be used well, but I also think that when you’re getting to know someone, having all of your characteristics placed together can lead to unrealistic expectations.
+You can either match with someone on the housing portal based on their lifestyle information, or you can request to live with someone you met elsewhere via the housing portal.
+It’s a really good tool and can be used well, but I also think that when you’re getting to know someone, having all of your characteristics placed together can lead to unrealistic expectations.
 It’s really easy to think that it’s going to be perfect, then when it’s not and it’s a little bit off you just hate it all.
 There are those expectations that this person was going to be your best friend.

 Come in with a mindset where you say to yourself, “What I see online or what’s portrayed maybe isn’t the whole person that I’m going to be living with.”
 Have an open mind and be willing to move along with whatever happens.